SmythLab/limpa/README.md

 Questions about limpa can be sent to the Bioconductor support forum at https://support.bioconductor.org.

+This repository is now used to host limpa documentation rather than to distribute code.
-Vignettes and example analyses using limpa:
+The following vignettes and example analyses using limpa are available:

 * [Introduction to limpa](https://smythlab.github.io/limpa/index.html)
 * [Example analysis with DIA-NN output](https://smythlab.github.io/limpa/HYE100-DIANN.html)